A differential approach to Ax-Schanuel, I: -Special subvarieties and Ax-Schanuel

 From Corollary \ref{SecondAx} we get the Ax-Schanuel theorem without derivatives as stated for instance in \cite{ASmpt}.

-\begin{cor}[\bf Corollary B] Let $\upsilon$ be a uniformization of an irreducible $(G, G/B)$-structure on an algebraic variety $Y$ and such that $G$ is sparse.
+\begin{cor}[\bf Corollary B] Let $\upsilon$ be a uniformization of an irreducible $(G, G/B)$-structure on an algebraic variety $Y$ with $G$ sparse.
 Assume $W \subset G/B \times Y$ is an irreducible algebraic subvariety intersecting the graph of $\upsilon$.
 Let $U$ be an irreducible component of this intersection such that